 You may be having high-end camera tripods that are capable of handling any camera weight, made of aluminum or carbon fiber.
 I don’t recommend carrying such a heavy tripod for travel photography.
 Always try to reduce your luggage weight, including your camera gear.

 So, use a travel tripod, one which is explicitly designed for travel photography.
 It will be lightweight and can be easily folded and kept in your camera bag.
 You need to ensure that the payload of the tripod matches the weight of your camera and lens.

-Are you getting confused in selecting the right tripod, consider reading this article, on how to choose the right tripod?
+Are you getting confused about selecting the right tripod, consider reading this article, on how to choose the right tripod.